 How to manage translations effectively:

-By organizing translations in this way, you reduce complexity and make localization easier to manage.
-It also enables you to scale more effectively as your app grows to support additional languages or new features.
+This structure reduces complexity and makes localization easier to manage.
+It also scales well as your app grows and supports new languages or features.

 Tips:

-- Tip: Platforms like Lokalise allow you to assign translation keys to different files.
+Tip: Platforms like Lokalise allow you to assign translation keys to different files.
 When exporting translations, you can select the specific keys, languages, and file structures you want.
-Lokalise’s flexible approach—allowing you to filter and tag keys—can sometimes eliminate the need to physically separate keys into different files.
+Lokalise’s flexible approach—allowing you to filter and tag keys—can remove the need to physically separate keys into multiple files.

 To summarize:

-- Do: Store translations for each language in separate files (e.g.,
+Do: Store translations for each language in separate files (e.g., en.json, fr.json).

 9. Document translation keys for developers and translators

-In large projects with multiple developers and translators, providing context for translation keys is essential.
+In large projects with multiple developers and translators, providing context for translation keys prevents confusion and mistranslations.
 Documenting your keys ensures that everyone understands the purpose and usage of each key, preventing confusion and mistranslations.
-This is particularly important when key names aren’t self-explanatory or when meaning depends on specific contexts, such as UI elements or user flows.
+This matters most when key names aren’t self-explanatory or when meaning depends on UI context or user flows.

 Why documentation matters:

-- Improved accuracy: Contextual information ensures that document translation is accurate and suitable for their usage, minimizing guesswork and potential errors.
+Improved accuracy: Contextual information ensures translations are accurate and match their intended usage, minimizing guesswork and potential errors.

 How to document translation keys:

-- Use comments or descriptions: Many translation formats, like PO files, allow you to add comments that provide critical context for translators.
+Use comments or descriptions: Formats like PO files support comments that provide critical context for translators.
 Here’s an example:

 In this example, comments help translators understand the context and purpose of each key, especially when the key name alone doesn’t provide enough information.